-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 fn(catList);

-This defines what I plan to do with the callback.
-It needs to keep track of a single parameter, that is, my list of ferocious cats.
+This defines what we plan to do with the callback.
+It needs to keep track of a single parameter — that is, our list of ferocious cats.

 This dependency can now get fed through a parameter: